 Dear guests!

-We start our summer seasonon 30 May 2024 and are currently taking a short creative break.
+We start our winter seasonon the 20th of Decemer 2024 and are currently taking a short creative break.

 Nevertheless, you are still welcome to communicate with our reservation team to plan your unique holiday in the mountains with us.